remy/remysharp.com/public/blog/dollar-in-code-examples.md

 I'm mixed on whether the source of my posts include the `$` in the code examples, but this method will add it in afterwards, but splitting the `code` element into individual lines, then wrapping each line with a `span` element that's styled with a `:before` pseudo selector.

 Firstly the JavaScript.
-I'm making an assumption that all code examples for the terminal have a class name of `.bash` (yours might be something similar, or you could apply to _all_ elements):
+I'm making an assumption that all bash code examples for the terminal have a class name of `.bash` (yours might be something similar, or you could apply to _all_ elements):

 ```javascript
 // I've used vanilla JS, but feel free to port to jQuery, etc